luisico/gold-standard-images/README.md

 opts="-force"                     # forces overwriting of artifacts
 ```

-SHA256 checksums generated for all artifacts can be found in the artifacts directory for each provider.
+SHA256 checksums generated for all artifacts can be found in the artifacts directory for each provider (see [sha256sum](#sha256sum)).

 Note that, although Packer allows automated upload of images to cloud providers, this is not activated at the moment.
 See below for instructions on uploading/importing to the different providers.